 The Trustee can also take money from any sale of the house.
 However, they can’t usually sell the house as long as you continue to live there and pay the mortgage payments.

 What happens about pension sharing?

-In most cases, the Trustee in Bankruptcy will not take control of the bankrupt person’s pension unless it is held in an unapproved pension scheme.
+In most cases, the Trustee in Bankruptcy will not take control of the bankrupt person’s pension but it may be possible for them to seek any pension lump sum.